EBI-Metagenomics/mgnify-biohackeu22-report/paper/paper.md

 ## Integration between MGnify's Protein Database and ESM Atlas

 ## Notebooks covering MGnify's metagenome-assembled genomes
-Notebooks are a usefull tool to share examples of how to use and connect to the MGnify API.
-The interactivity of Jupyter Notebooks allow the users to run the example code, modify it and/or add their own pieces of code.
+Notebooks are a useful tool to share examples of how to use and connect to the MGnify API.
+The interactivity of Jupyter Notebooks allows the users to not only run the example code, but also modify it to add and explore functionality using their own code.

-During BioHackathon Europe 2022, we created a python notebook giving an non-exhaustive overview of the use of the [`MGnify's metagenome-assembled genomes (MAGs) API`](https://www.ebi.ac.uk/metagenomics/api/v1/genomes).
-This notebook is divided in five main sections:
+During BioHackathon Europe 2022, we created a python notebook providing a non-exhaustive overview of the use of the [`MGnify's metagenome-assembled genomes (MAGs) API`](https://www.ebi.ac.uk/metagenomics/api/v1/genomes).
+This notebook is divided in five main sections, conceptually building from introducing basic libraries to access and plot the data up to comparing user-generated genomes against the MGnify resource.

+### Basic libraries
-- The first one provide the users with a example of python libraries that can be used to explore and plot data retrieved from the genome API.
+The first section provide the users with a example of python libraries that can be used to explore and plot data retrieved from the genome API.

+### Data access
-- The second section illustrates how to query the [`genomes`](https://www.ebi.ac.uk/metagenomics/api/v1/genomes) database from the MGnify API \ref{connect-to-MGnify's-API}, as well as how to save queried data and how to reload previously saved data.
+The second section illustrates how to query the [`genomes`](https://www.ebi.ac.uk/metagenomics/api/v1/genomes) database from the MGnify API \ref{connect-to-MGnify's-API}, as well as how to save queried data and reload previously saved data.

 ![Query the genome entries corresponding to the *Listeria* genus into a Pandas DataFrame. \label{connect-to-MGnify's-API}]()
 ```python